 • Fresh things: Fresh seasonal fruits and vegetables bring the vibrant colors and textures that make this antipasto board so wow-worthy.
 I always add fresh veggies for crunch, and grapes as a palate cleanser.

 • Sweet things: Sweet honey or jam and salty cheese is one of those combinations that makes you stop mid-conversation and forget your train of thought.
 Don’t forget to add something sweet and spreadable to your antipasto board!
-I go for my favorite Greek honey and fig jam (fig jam being a classic accompaniment to cured meats).
+I go for my favorite Greek honey and fig jam (fig jam is a classic accompaniment to cured meats).

 • Salty things: Cured meats bring deeply savory, salty flavors to the flavor party.
 I like to grab a variety of styles, like spicy salami, delicate prosciutto, and rich capicola.
 If you want to build a vegetarian board, swap out the cured meats for pickles like cornichons.
-Or, exchange with tinned fish for a pescatarian version.
+Or, tinned fish for a pescatarian version.

 • Something smoky: Velvety, smoky yet slightly sweet roasted red peppers bridge the gap between sweet and savory.
 Roast your own for the best flavor and texture, or grab a jar from the store to save time.
 Cubed grilled vegetables, like zucchini or eggplant, or whole Brussels sprouts would also be delicious.